bolt/boltforms/readme.md

           foo: bar
 ```

-The in your extension you can add a listener on the event name, prefixed with
+Then in your extension you can add a listener on the event name, prefixed with
 `boltforms.` (notice the dot) and provide a callback function that provides
 the data you want set in the field.